 Why Remembrance Books?

-Sam’s book contains photos of him doing ordinary things with his mom - walking in the stroller, going to the library, reading books together and celebrating holidays.
+Sam’s book contains photos of him doing ordinary things with his mom - walking in the stroller, going to the library, reading stories and celebrating holidays.
 The book shares glimpses into the life he had with her, a life that he no longer remembers.
 We use the book to remind him that he does have a mom who loved him very much.
 Within the book, I chose to include pictures of my sister as a little girl, so he can see her, and recognize her, in all of her life stages.

 My husband and I both lost parents before our daughter was born.
 We want Corinne to grow up hearing stories about her Grandma and her Papa - and these books will provide her with a glimpse of her family story and the types of people that her grandparents were.
-There is also the added benefit of providing an opportunity for my husband and I teach our daughter about our parents.
+There is also the added benefit of providing an opportunity for my husband and I to teach our daughter about our parents.
 The books provide an avenue to make this type of sharing a part of our routine.

 With this in mind, I recently took on the project of making three photo books for Corinne.
 Each one dedicated to one of our beloved family members.
 This was an emotionally difficult project, but now that it is complete, I am so thankful that we have these images in our hands and are more regularly talking to her about her aunt and grandparents.